 There are more options than ever for roofing materials, and each option comes with its own advantages.
 Is the energy efficiency of your new roof its most important functionality?
 Maybe you are looking for the option that will come with the lowest maintenance?
 Choosing a priority is the first step in finding the material that will fit your project best.

 There are three general categories of roofing material which include most options: metal, natural materials, and synthetic materials.
 Each category has unique properties and advantages.

 Metal roofs have been gaining popularity.
 Aluminum or steel are both among the most durable choices, in addition to being fireproof.
-Being so long lasting they are a great investment, the trade-off being they are typically more expensive during installation.
-These are typically going to be used for industrial projects such as warehouses or sheds, but it can also make a very attractive choice on a bump-out for a bay window addition.
+Being so long-lasting they are a great investment, the trade-off being they are typically more expensive during installation.
+These are typically going to be used for industrial projects such as warehouses or sheds, but they can also make a very attractive choice on a bump-out for a bay window addition.

 Natural materials include a variety of options, like wood, slate, and clay/ceramic.
 These are beautiful additions to any home but can be difficult to repair.
 If you are replacing the roof of an older home and want to maintain its historic appearance, a natural material may be your best bet.